freenas/vm-templates/boot2docker/README.md

 ## Notes:

-This very minimal VM template is a Docker host used in FreeNAS as a containers provider.
+This very minimal VM is a Docker host used in FreeNAS as a containers provider.